AI prompts and profiles

 A prompt can use:

-- the current chat model and tool settings, or
+- the current chat model, thinking effort, temperature, and tool settings, or

-- its own saved model and tool settings.
+- its own saved model, thinking effort, temperature, and tool settings.

-If a shown prompt opens a chat with its own model or tool setting, that chat starts with the prompt's effective values.
-Later, if you change the model or tools in that chat yourself, the chat returns to the normal current-setting path.
+If a shown prompt opens a chat with its own model-configuration or tool setting, that chat starts with the prompt's effective values.
+Later, if you change the model, thinking effort, temperature, or tools in that chat yourself, the chat returns to the normal current-setting path.

 Profiles versus prompts in practice